James City Service

 Grease Abatement Coordinator - 757-259-4138

+What is FOG?
 FOG stands for “Fats, Oils and Grease” and is found in your kitchen or garage.
 The main contribution of FOG is from discharge of used grease from cooking processes, but can also be caused by machinery lubricants discharged into floor drains.

 Many of the foods we eat contain FOG; these include meats, sauces, salad dressings, deep-fried dishes, cookies, pastries, butter and many others.
 Generally, food scraps washed down the drain also contribute to FOG in the sewers.
 Grease accumulation in the sewer system causes obstruction by constricting flow of the sewer pipes, and interfering with the normal operation of your community wastewater treatment system.

+Is FOG a community issue?
 From the standpoint of sewage collection, transmission and treatment of residential FOG is actually a major community health hazard.
 FOG is given special significance due to its inability to mix with water, and its tendency to separate from liquid in the sewer system.

 When FOG is released into the sewer lines in any amounts it can seriously degrade the collection system’s ability to remove waste from our community.
 It can be deposited directly on pipe walls, thus decreasing pipe capacity and, therefore, requiring an increased frequency of cleaning, maintenance, and replacement.
 Additionally, FOG is extremely hard to process at Hampton Roads Sanitation District’s (HRSD) treatment facility located on Ron Springs Road (adjacent to Carter’s Grove).